University of Florida Homepage

 Email

 Daniel Acosta is a PhD student in Public Health with a concentration in One Health at the Department of Environmental and Global Health at the University of Florida (UF).
 He is an Industrial Engineer and holds a Master of Sustainable Development Practice from UF.
-He has done research on gender and intersectionality in the context of livestock vaccine value chains with pastoralist communities.
+He has done research in the context of livestock vaccine value chains with pastoralist communities.
 He also did an internship at the Sahel and West Africa Club Secretariat at the Organization for Economic Cooperation and Development (OECD) where his work was focused on climate change policies.
 He is interested in the impacts of climate change in health, through a One Health lens (human, animal, and environmental health).

 Cory Satter